xdrpp/goxdr/cmd/goxdr/goxdr.1.md

 * Similar to variable-length arrays, pointers use a generated XdrType that implements the `XdrPtr` interface, which extends `XdrAggregate`.
-The `XdrRecurse` method first calls `Marshal` marshal on another generated type that implements the `XdrNum32` interface (capable of containing the value 0 or 1 to indicate nil or value-present), then, if the pointer is non-nil, it calls `Marshal` on the underlying value.
+The `XdrRecurse` method first calls `Marshal` on another generated type that implements the `XdrNum32` interface (capable of containing the value 0 or 1 to indicate nil or value-present), then, if the pointer is non-nil, it calls `Marshal` on the underlying value.

 * `string` has `XdrType` of `XdrString`, which also encodes the size bound of the string and implements the `XdrVarBytes` and `XdrBytes`